randomtable/ToorLink/tork.md

 ## Usage:

-First, connect to the appliance with Live ISO or user you have created during installation, then type "/tork.sh".
+First, connect to the appliance with Live ISO credentials or user you have created during installation, then type "/tork.sh".

 ![connect](https://github.com/randomtable/ToorLink/blob/main/img/img-1.png)